Enzoic/enzoic-react-password-strength/README.md

 - Minimum score acceptable for password to be considered valid
 - Scale from 0 - 5.
 The score values are as follows:
-    - 0: Hacked indicates the password is known by PasswordPing to be compromised
+    - 0: Hacked indicates the password is known by Enzoic to be compromised
     - 1: Very Weak - equivalent to zxcvbn score of 0
     - 2: Weak - equivalent to zxcvbn score of 1
     - 3: Medium - equivalent to zxcvbn score of 2